ionic-team/capacitor-plugins/splash-screen/README.md

 ## Hiding the Splash Screen

-By default, the Splash Screen is set to automatically hide after a certain amount of time (500 ms).
+By default, the Splash Screen is set to automatically hide after 500 ms.

 If you want to be sure the splash never hides before the app is fully loaded, set `launchAutoHide` to `false`.
 You should hide the splash screen when your app is ready to be used by calling `hide()` as soon as possible.